 But the wise leader doesn't face these responsibilities alone.
 As noted in the "Field Notes" column of the May/June 2003 Facilities Manager, a good leader also establishes and reinforces an environment where shared values support self-direction, innovation, and decentralized decision making.
 Facilities management in the twenty-first century is a complex business.
 No one person can learn enough to have the answer to the questions of which specific services and products should be "fed" and which should be "starved."
-A strategic plan initiated by the leader, conceptualized by the managers, and developed in detail by a fully-engaged staff can provide the framework to answer the critical effectiveness/efficiency questions.
-Where should we invest our limited resources?
+A strategic plan initiated by the leader, conceptualized by the managers, and developed in detail by a fully-engaged staff can provide the framework to answer the critical effectiveness/efficiency questions: Where should we invest our limited resources?
 How can we make the existing resources do more good?

 Unfortunately, however, the answers are always changing.
 That situation isn't new.
 In the quote at the beginning of this column Sir Francis Bacon observed the need for innovation nearly 400 years ago.
 In today's terms, one might put it this way: Even if you are on the right track, you'll get run over if you just sit there.
 This year's priorities are different than last year's.
-In fact, sometimes today's crises demand a complete redirection of resources from what seemed right only vesterday.
-And it is a certainty that better technologies and methods will be available each month, offering opportunities to improve efficiency, if investing in these better ways can be shown to be cost-effective in the long run.
+In fact, sometimes today's crises demand a complete redirection of resources from what seemed right only yesterday.
+And it is a certainty that better technologies and methods will be available each month, offering opportunities to improve efficiency, if investing in these better ways can be shown to be cost-effective in the long dom to be creative, can often perceive better ways to do things.
+That leads to greater efficiencies-more product per unit of resource.
+The freedom to be creative is nurtured by not punishing people for mistakes they make in trying to improve services.
+Encouragement of experimentation is essential to innovation.

 Are your staff members up to the challenge of frequently changing allocations of resources?
 What have you done to prepare them?
 Technical skill is a starting point.
-Competence and a good mind, especially one given freedom to be creative, can often perceive better ways to do things.
-That leads to greater efficiencies-more product per unit of resource.
-The freedom to be creative is nurtured by not punishing people for mistakes they make in trying to improve services.
-Encouragement of experimentation is essential to innovation.
+Competence and a good mind, especially one given free-